-Xin, Ti (or Cindy) was born in China.
-She displayed superb musical talent at an early age and was admitted to Elementary Music School at the Central Conservatory of Music in Beijing.
-She has received numerous awards in China and she began giving series of solo recitals since 6 years old.
-Cindy received high praise for her participation in the Tchaikovsky Competition for Young Musician and received an invitation to participate in the "Morningside Music Bridge" program at the Mount Royal Conservatory of music in Calgary of Canada, when she was 16 years old.
-She made her debut in South Korea, performing Mendelssohn's Concerto for Violin and Piano with the China Youth Orchestra.
+Xin Ti (or Cindy) was born in China.
+She displayed superb musical talent at an early age and received acceptance from the Elementary Music School at the Central Conservatory of Music in Beijing.
+Cindy won numerous awards in China and began giving a series of solo recitals since she was 6 years old.
+She received high praise for her participation in the Tchaikovsky Competition for Young Musician, as well as an invitation to participate in the "Morningside Music Bridge" program at the Mount Royal Conservatory of Music in Calgary, Canada when she was 16 years old.
+Cindy made her debut in South Korea, performing Mendelssohn's Concerto for Violin and Piano with the China Youth Orchestra.

-Afterwards, Cindy received Lili Kraus Scholarship to attend Texas Christian University, School of Music (TCU) to continuing her piano performing education with Dr. Tamas Ungar.
 In 2011, Cindy received a job position at Blinn College, Texas.
-In 2017, She was the piano accompanist for the First United Methodist Church Choir in Georgetown, while she completed her Bachelor of Music degree in Piano Performance under the tutelage of Dr. Kiyoshi Tamagawa at Southwestern University.
-Currently, Cindy is attending Rice University Shepherd School of Music under the guidance of Professor Brian Connelly, and she graduated with a Master of Music degree in Piano Performance.
+Later, she also worked for the First United Methodist Church Choir in Georgetown, while she completed her Bachelor of Music degree in Piano Performance under the tutelage of Dr. Kiyoshi Tamagawa at Southwestern University.
+Afterwards, Cindy attended to Rice University Shepherd School of Music under the guidance of Professor Brian Connelly, and she graduated with a Master of Music degree in Piano Performance.
 Currently, Cindy is piano faculty at the Vivace International School of Music in Houston, Texas.